-Consider talking to your kids or grandkids sooner, rather than later, about basic financial management.
-These skills are much easier to learn before they become financially independent, as there are fewer financial factors to consider.
-Teaching them a few basic principles now will leave them better equipped to deal with more complicated matters down the road, such as mortgages, healthcare and tradeoffs that may need to be made in retirement.
+Basic financial management skills are much easier to learn before becoming financially independent, as there are fewer financial factors to consider.
+Knowing a few basic principles now will leave you better equipped to deal with more complicated matters down the road, such as mortgages, healthcare and tradeoffs that may need to be made in retirement.

 Start with these five basics.

-Although most college students are more likely to consult an app than an actual paper bank statement, it’s essential that they understand what they’re looking at.
-Explain any unfamiliar terms, such as “posted” vs. “available” balance.
-This way, they’ll know exactly how much cash they have on hand.
+Although most college students are more likely to consult an app than an actual paper bank statement, it’s essential that you understand what you're looking at.
+Understand any unfamiliar terms, such as “posted” vs. “available” balance to know exactly how much cash you have on hand.

 College students are easy prey for predatory lending practices.
-Teach yours to recognize the differences between good offers and bad ones.
+Learn how to recognize the differences between good offers and bad ones.
 While it’s important to establish a credit history, it’s even more important to understand how credit works and how to use it responsibly.

 Building a solid financial foundation requires understanding the difference between wants and needs.
 Since most young adults have had their needs taken care of by their parents, they’re used to spending their own money on wants.
 As they grow older, it’s crucial they learn to put needs before wants.

-The sooner young adults learn to budget, the easier it will be to grasp the basic skills.
-Teach them the importance of developing a plan for their income, and how to prioritize.
-Perhaps help them build a spreadsheet or set up an app to track and categorize their expenses.
+The sooner you learn to budget, the easier it will be to grasp the basic skills.
+Learn the importance of developing a plan for your income and how to prioritize.
+Perhaps build a spreadsheet or set up an app to track and categorize expenses.

-Teach your kids to think beyond today, and encourage them to save for themselves, the future and others.
+Learn to think beyond today, and be encouraged to save for the future.
 It’s never too soon to save for retirement and to start thinking philanthropically.
-And everyone can use a rainy day fund to help get them through the unexpected.
+And everyone can use a rainy day fund to help get through the unexpected.